vetachan/dreamteam/README.md

 1. Go to **Window > Open Perspective > Other** and open the *Git Repository Exploring* perspective.

-2. Click on clone a repository from GitHub and search for "dreamteam".
+2. Click on *Clone a Repository*, select *GitHub* and search for "dreamteam".
 Select "vetachan/dreamteam" once it is listed.

 3. Right click on the new repository and select *Import project* as a *General Project*.